Jack Walker

 Jack Walker (19 May 1929 – 17 August 2000) was a British industrialist and businessman.
 Walker built his fortune in the steel industry, amassing a personal fortune of £600 million.
-He then went on to become the owner and benefactor of Blackburn Rovers Football Club, which won the 1994–95 FA Premier League under his ownership.
+He then went on to become the owner and benefactor of Blackburn Rovers, who won the 1994–95 FA Premier League under his ownership.

 Business

 Walkersteel

 The youngest of three children, Walker was born in Blackburn and left school at 13.
 Walker worked as a sheet metal worker and a conscript craftsman in the Royal Electrical and Mechanical Engineers.
 In 1951, following the death of his father Charles, Walker took over the family sheet metal business.
 Walkersteel was built from a back-street scrap metal business to a major force in the steel industry.
 By 1990 Walker had built up the business so successfully that it had become the largest steel stockholder in Britain, employing 3,400 people at 50 sites.
 In 1988 the business was making an annual profit of £48m.
 Walkersteel completed a major deal with GKN, purchasing subsidiary GKN Steelstock.
 Following this Walker decided it was the right time to sell and opened negotiations with British Steel Corporation.
 Walkersteel was sold for a reported £360m, the highest price ever paid for a private company at the time.
 Walker's sale of Walkersteel proved to be a less successful investment for its new owners British Steel, as the steel market entered a steep slump as a result of the early 1990s recession.
 The Walkersteel brand has been revived following Walker's death but is linked in name only.